Samsung/TAU/README.md

 ## Versioning

-You can find releases in the releases [tab]((https://github.com/Samsung/TAU/releases)
+You can find releases in the releases [tab](https://github.com/Samsung/TAU/releases)

+Each release number is composed from two parts:

+**Tizen_version_number.TAU_version_for_given_Tizen_release.**

+E.g. in case of TAU for Tizen 5.0: 5.0.0...5.0.10, 5.0.11...

 ## Authors